Knight1997/CSI-POSTS/README.md

 # CSI-POSTS
  Project Name: CSI-POSTS
- Designed and Developed by:- Utkarsh Sinha
+ Designed and Developed by:- Utkarsh Sinha,
-                             2 year
+                             2 year,
                              IT-2

  Steps to follow: